 XS1-U8A-64-FB96 devices are optimized for layout on low cost, 2 layer PCBs using standard design rules.
-Careful layout is required to maximize the device performance.
-XMOS therefore recommends that the guidelines in this section are followed when laying out boards using the device.
+Careful layout is required to maximize the device

 The XS1-U8A-64-FB96 includes two DC-DC buck converters that take input voltages between 3.3-5V and output the 1.8V and 1.0V circuits required by the digital core and analogue peripherals.
 The DC-DC converters should have a 4.7uF X5R or X7R ceramic capacitor and a 100nF X5R or X7R ceramic capacitor on the VSUP input pins M1 and M2.
 These capacitors must be placed as close as possible to the those pins (within a maximum of 5mm), with the routing optimized to minimize the inductance and resistance of the traces.